-A blog post by Nellie Kanyemba Kapatuka
+By Nellie Kanyemba Kapatuka

 There is no tool for development as effective as empowering women, says a famous quote by Kofi Anan.
 Women have the potential to do everything they put their heart to and, their contribution to agriculture, more especially in Africa, can never be underestimated.

 Growing up, I have always seen women as the frontier of agriculture apart from their usual roles of taking care of their homesteads.
 Even though this is the case, some African cultures do not allow women to legally own land despite them being actively engaged in agricultural production.

 As Mahnaz Afkhami said, women empowerment is intertwined with respect for human rights, there is a point most African cultures are missing when it comes to women land tenure.
 Women can make so much difference given the right platform and resources.

 The recent 2019 Global Soil Week brought out a lot of issues regarding women’s access to land in most African countries.
 It also brought to light how women can be empowered by giving them access to land for farming as means to contribute to agricultural production in Africa.

 Some of the most valuable takeaways from the Global Soil Week included giving women access to land for agricultural production.
 Success stories from Kenya and Burkina Faso, where women are now able to have land of their own is something worth celebrating.
 Other countries surely need to borrow a leaf, however there is a need to formulate deliberate policies targeting women to ensure they have an enabling environment for sustainable climate resilient agriculture.

 Alice Kaudia, one of the #GSW2019 moderators said, women are an asset in agriculture as they make timely decisions and greatly contribute to farming activities in their households.

 “Women are the heart of every household, they make things happen and given proper opportunities, women have proved to be the movers and shakers, hence the need to get them involved in agriculture by empowering them”, she said.